tdani01/NeoTypes_kenyer/README.md

 Writes the content of an array of strings line by line into a text file.\
 Returns true on success and false on error.\
 Note: every element of the passed array needs to a be a string.

+## NeoMemory.c

+### void* memCopy(void* Source, uint64 Size)
+Copies a block of memory.\
+Returns the address of the copied memory or NULL if the source is NULL or fails.